 We have chosen the featured repertoire to be engaging, eclectic and diverse.
 Spanning ensembles from duo to octet, instruments of the wind, brass, strings and keyboard families are featured.
 We are proud that at least half of the music in the full programme will be by women or BAME composers.

-Sample videos from each of the the four strands are available here to watch entirely free.
+All videos from each of the the four strands are available here to watch entirely free.
 Use these videos within your classrooms and let us know what you think; we would love to hear your feedback!

 About the Berkeley Ensemble

 The Berkeley Ensemble was formed by friends in a spirit of adventure.
 ‘An instinctive collective’ (The Strad), its members have come together from diverse corners of musical life to make music in new ways, reach new audiences and, most importantly, explore new repertoire, be it newly written or inadvertently forgotten.

 Away from the concert platform, the Berkeley Ensemble works tirelessly to foster the creation, appreciation and performance of chamber music at every age, level and ability.
 Residencies and associations with schools allow the ensemble to help create and develop musical communities of lasting and ever-deepening value.
 Through Berkeley Ensemble Online, the ensemble hopes to share their 10+ years of experience with schools far and wide.

 …or use this form to get in touch if you’d like more information.